 Bring Africa to the Classroom

-The Committee on African Studies is committed to serving as a resource to educators for ideas on how to infuse African Studies into teaching and learning objectives.
+The Center for African Studies is committed to serving as a resource to educators for ideas on how to infuse African Studies into teaching and learning objectives.
 CAS believes that African Studies can be made relevant across subjects and across grades, and is dedicated to providing resources to assist with its integration into K-12 learning.

 Recommended Resources for Educators combines CAS’ own list with recommendations from local area educators who provided ideas at CAS’ 2012 Teacher Workshop.
 The list includes a variety of educational resources for use in the classroom, ranging from websites and videos, to books and news articles, and is periodically updated.
 Additional online resources are linked below, from Harvard as well as the greater Africanist community.
 Please let CAS know if you have additional resources you would recommend for educators’ use to bring African Studies into the classroom.